- UCAS Code:

 You’ll also develop a strong base of knowledge and skills that will put you in a good position to launch a variety of exciting careers in other sectors too.

-BSc Accounting & Finance offers you the opportunity to develop a deep understanding of the way financial information is used and managed within organisations and reported externally.
-Completion of BSc Accounting and Finance provides a mature understanding of the modern economy, the nature of business and the role accountancy and finance can play within it.
+Throughout the course you’ll develop a deep understanding of the way financial information is used and managed within organisations and how it is reported both internally and externally.
+You’ll gain a mature understanding of the modern economy, the nature of business and the role that accountancy and finance can play within it.

 This is an ICAEW Strategic Partnership Degree.

 Recognised as a University Affiliation Programme (UAP) by the Chartered Financial Analyst (CFA) Institute.